…

 Board Member

 Your support of LURN is deeply appreciated.
-We rely on your contribution to further our activities in the community, so please click the donate button – and if you’re the type that likes to do a good deed per day, consider this one yours!
+We rely on your contribution to further our activities in the community, so please click the button – and if you’re the type that likes to do a good deed per day, consider this one yours!
+(You can also contribute a little bit every month)

 That felt good, didn't it?